jwwojak/jwwojak.github.io/docs/guide/api/api_intro.md

 ### POST methods

-POST methods are a little unusual because they can do various things.
+POST methods can do various things.
 The verbs and ways to describe these can vary, but this behavior still lends itself to writing descriptions with a fixed set of verbs and terms.
 Refer to these examples when writing descriptions for POST methods.

 !!!
 Tip
     When writing POST descriptions, try to start with a verb that most closely describes what the method does.